-Masks will still be required indoors for all unvaccinated people ages 2+ and for everyone regardless of vaccination status on public transportation, K-12 schools, childcare and health care settings, homeless shelters, long-term care facilities and correctional facilities.
+Masks will still be required indoors for all unvaccinated people ages 2+ and for everyone regardless of vaccination status on public transportation, K-12 schools until March 11, childcare and health care settings, homeless shelters, long-term care facilities and correctional facilities.
 California state will re-evaluate its school mask requirement on February 28.